iyu9/mylib/README.md

 - my (terrible) sample codes
 - write faster on shell
-- some languages and setting
+- kind of languages and setting